db0/Android-Netrunner-OCTGN/README.md

  * Fixed a bug when trying to find a marker by its mdict keyname
  * CreateDummy will now inform to pass control if the Dummy card is for the opponent
  * InflictX now works though atTurnStart/End (e.g. Cerberus)
+ * Fixed the Agenda scoring checking the advance counters against the wrong number.

 ### 2.1.6